 The program was started by Lutheran Immigration and Refugee Service, a national organization transforming U.S. communities by ensuring that newcomers are not only self-sufficient but also become connected and contributing members of their adopted communities.

-Each model requires a full year commitment, with a financial contribution from the participating group.
-The partnership between the local resettlement agency, the Circle of Welcome team, and the refugee family reinforce the long welcome as an essential component to the refugee’s successful integration.
+The partnership between the local resettlement organization, volunteers and the refugees, themselves, reinforces the long welcome as an essential component to the refugee's successful integration.